DateApr 15, 2022

 The collaboration of Fortune/Walker/Rogers/Isaacs not only showcases great songs brought to life once again through amazing performances, it also celebrates the bonds of true friendship.
 “If ever we needed brotherly love we sure need it in the world today towards one another,” Fortune says.
 “We need to look at each other with the love of real brotherhood.
 We’re all in this together.
 No matter what our differences are, we have more in common than we think we do, and that is love for one another.
 That’s what this whole project is all about, and that’s why we wanted to call it Brotherly Love.”

 ALL TICKET SALES ARE FINAL.
 There are no exchanges or refunds unless the rare event of a cancelation.
 For canceled events, no action is required to receive your refund.
 Refunds will be processed to the original method of payment used at time of purchase.

-There are no age restrictions for this family show.
 Children three and under are granted admission without a ticket so long as they are held by an adult ticket-holder.
 The VWAPAF reserves the right to preclude the attendance of children under the age of 5 years determined by the nature of the performance.
 Guardians will be asked to remove their child/children if they cause disruptions for other ticket-holders during a performance.